Sell at Auction or Private Sale?

-Selling by private sale or auction is a highly debated topic in the real estate industry.
+Selling by auction or private sale is a highly debated topic in the real estate industry.
 Whilst many would argue that auctions are the best way to secure the highest sale price for your property given the competitive nature of buyers on the day, others believe private sale is the way to go.

-So which method of sale should you choose?
+So which is better for you, auction or private sale?
 To help make a more informed decision, realestateVIEW.com.au has compiled a list of pros and cons to weigh up when selling your home.

 Selling at Auction